hpc-unibe-ch/hpc-unibe-ch.github.io/docs/overview_workspaces.md

 - research group based compute resource sharing
 - in-line with other HPC centres

-!!! types note "EARLY ACCESS"
+Detailed information will follow soon.

+## Beta Testing Phase
-    If you are interested and want to get early access as beta-tester, please get in touch with us using the [Service Portal](https://serviceportal.unibe.ch/sp?id=sc_cat_item&sys_id=1d137767db54141078ed3e48229619a7) or write an [Email](mailto:hpc@id.unibe.ch)
+If you are interested and want to get early access as Workspace Beta user, please get in touch with us using the [Service Portal](https://serviceportal.unibe.ch/sp?id=sc_cat_item&sys_id=1d137767db54141078ed3e48229619a7) or write an [Email](mailto:hpc@id.unibe.ch)